What’s the Best Way to Learn a Foreign Language?

 What Is Krashen’s Input Hypothesis?

 Stephen Krashen is a leading expert in linguistics who has focused mainly on how people acquire language.
-Many modern language learning theories base their ideas off of his input hypothesis and the role of comprehensible input in helping people achieve fluency.
+Many modern language learning theories base their ideas on his input hypothesis and the role of comprehensible input in helping people achieve fluency.

 Krashen spent years watching how people acquire their second languages, and his results were shocking.
 In short, he discovered that we all learn languages the same.
 No one is gifted or special when it comes to language learning.
 Instead, they follow the path we all take to learn a new language.
 And as a result, they’re successful.